‘Buying people out of poverty’: GOP blasts Biden for looser rules on new entitlement programs

 “This cynical, condescending, arrogant, paternalistic philosophy and vision that the left is displaying with these proposals to make people more dependent upon others in government than upon themselves … is a moral high ground,” he said.
 “You have to fight for it and you have to communicate as hard as you can.”

 At the moment, some of the arguments are already paying off.
-Centrist Democrats, including Mr. Manchin and Sen. Kyrsten Sinema of Arizona, have forced Mr. Biden to temper the size and scope of the spending package.
+Centrist Democrats, including Mr. Manchin and Ms. Sinema of Arizona, have forced Mr. Biden to temper the size and scope of the spending package.

 The White House has already scaled back its proposal from $3.5 trillion to roughly $2 trillion.
-Some Democrats even estimate the actual figure for the bill is likely to be between $1.75 and $1.95 trillion.
+Some Democrats even estimate the actual figure for the bill is likely to be between $1.75 trillion and $1.95 trillion.

 To reach the figure, Mr. Biden has sidelined several top priorities from the bill, like free community college.
 Democrats are also negotiating means-testing paid family leave and adding work requirements for the Child Care Tax credit.